 Every new or existing property that uses our water services must have a water meter.
 We can install one for you free of charge, or you can choose to use your own licensed plumber.
 Meters in multi-level buildings follow different guidelines.
 If you're using water at different locations, you may need a metered standpipe.

 Only a plumber licensed with NSW Fair Trading can install a meter.
-They can install any meter we issue except for a 20mm meter going onto a locked and tagged service like the one in the photo.
+They can install any meter we issue except for a 20 mm meter going onto a locked and tagged service like the one in the photo.
 We need to install those meters.

-These services are typically in new areas.
+Locked and tagged services are typically in new areas.

 Please apply for a meter 3 weeks before you need water on site.
 You must have a meter on the site before you start building.
 Simply call us on 13 20 92 if you need to use water straight away.